phlppnhllngr/phlppnhllngr.github.io/content/java/Concurrency.md

   executor.schedule(cancelTask, 3000, TimeUnit.MILLISECONDS);
   executor.shutdown();
   ```
-  *There's no guarantee that the execution is stopped after a certain time.
-The main reason is that not all blocking methods are interruptible.
-In fact, there are only a few well-defined methods that are interruptible.
-So, if a thread is interrupted, nothing else will happen until it reaches one of these interruptible methods.*
 - **CompletableFuture**
   - *enhances `Future` with chaining, manual completion, exception handling, ...*
   - *CompletableFuture executes these tasks in a thread obtained from the global ForkJoinPool.commonPool().* (manche Methoden akzeptieren einen anderen Executor als Argument)